sidharthpatel/Voice-Recognition-Application/README.md

 ### App Walkthrough GIF

 ### Notes

 Description of any challenges encountered while building the application.

+- Speech Recognition library has a dependency called PyAudio, but installing this library through the usual `pip install pyaudio` command failed multiple times.
+An effective alternative is mentioned above in the [installation](#Installation) section.
-- Processing of Voice Recognition in Mac and windows interface were two different challenges as Windows provides built-in voice drivers, their cortana, while Mac leans towards privacy neglecting the access to any voice drivers.
+- Processing of Voice Recognition in Mac and windows interface were two different challenges as Windows provides built-in voice drivers (Cortana) while Mac leans towards privacy neglecting the access to any voice drivers.
 - Initially, I did not set up a threshold for the application to wait for the user input, so it would immediately listen and stop in split seconds.
 - Moreover, the application would execute once and end afterwards, but we want to implement it in such way that it is constantly overhearing and detecting user's commands.

 ### Open-Source Libraries Used

 - [pyttsx3](https://pypi.org/project/pyttsx3/) - text-to-speech conversion library in Python.
 - [datetime](https://docs.python.org/3/library/datetime.html) - Class for manipulating dates and times.
 - [speech_recognition](https://pypi.org/project/SpeechRecognition/) - Library for performing speech recognition, with support for several engines and APIs, online and offline, in our case, Google Speech Recognition engine.